 As most email providers hold all of your messages on their servers, any hacker that is able to penetrate those servers will also have access to all of your information and the information of everyone else whose emails are stored on that server.

-The most recent and perhaps most serious breach of this kind is the Microsoft Exchange hack, though there is a long history of email server hacks, with victims including Yahoo, Sony, and even the NSA.
+The most recent and perhaps most serious breach of this kind is the Microsoft Exchange hack(new window), though there is a long history of email server hacks, with victims including Yahoo(new window), Sony(new window), and even the NSA(new window).